luciancaetano/kephasnet/README.md

 ## 🌐 JavaScript Client Usage

-The `kephas-client.js` library provides a browser-based client for connecting to KephasNet servers.
+The `kephas-client.js` library provides a browser-based client for connecting to knet servers.
 It supports both the asynchronous command pattern and synchronous JSON-RPC calls.

 ### Communication Patterns